dSunny90/SendingState/README.md

 ### Boundable:

-1. After adopting `Configurable`, conform your view to `Boundable`
+1. After adopting `Configurable`, conform your view model to `Boundable`
-2. Implement the binding logic so your view model can update the view reactively
+2. Implement the binding logic so your view model can deliver state to the view
-3. Use `viewModel.bound(to: view)` to connect them
+3. Use `viewModel.apply(to: view)` to apply the state

 For collections of views driven by arrays of data, use `AnyBoundable` to erase types and bind them in a loop — no type gymnastics required.